QuickCRM/QuickCRM-Basic/README.md

 Installation:
 -------------
-Download latest version of the module on the Releases page at https://github.com/QuickCRM/QuickCRM-Basic/releases Then use SugarCRM Module Loader and install QuickCRM-Mobile-Basic zip file
+Download latest version of the module on the Releases page at https://github.com/QuickCRM/QuickCRM-Basic/releases Then use Sugar/SuiteCRM Module Loader and install QuickCRM-Mobile-Basic zip file

 Usage:
 ------
-From your mobile, connect to <your-sugarcrm-url>/mobile or use native apps on iOS and Android.
+From your mobile, use QuickCRM native apps on iOS and Android.
+You can install the apps fromApp Store and Google Play.
 You can then login with the same credentials you use for the web based client.

 Change Log:
 -----------
+- 3.4.0 :
+  * Fixed PHP 7.1 issue.
 - 3.3.6 :
   * Fixed sort order bug in SugarCRM 6.5.15 to 6.5.20
 - 3.3.5 :